johnvenkiah/CI_PP3_John_Venkiah/README.md

 Click [here](https://github.com/johnvenkiah/CI_PP3_John_Venkiah/blob/main/docs/validation/validation.md) to view them.

-## Testing of User Stories/Site Owner Goals
+## Testing of User Stories

 User stories are tested with the features that cover them.
 All user stories passed the tests.

-### Testing of user stories
+### Testing of patient user stories

 <details>
   <summary>View user story tests</summary>

-#### User story 1:

-**As a user, i would like to easily navigate the websites pages via the menu or links provided**

-**Navmenu Feature**

- - Action: *Click on the links at the top of all pages other than Home on large screens, on mobile, click on the hamburger button*
+#### 1. I would like to be able to book an appointment at a time of my choosing, should the appointement be available

+**Covered by feature 1: The Patient Booking System**

+- **Actions**:

+    * User hits "b" to begin
+    * User enters "1" to agree on the application logging the patient data
+    * User enters desired month of the appointment (Three letters)
+    * User enters desired date (one or two figure numbers both work)
+    * User enters desired hour of the appointment
+    * User is notified if the timeslot is free or not, and

  - Expected result: *To get to the page clicked on by user*